Muhammad Sayyid Tantawi: Early life

 Muhammad Sayyid Tantawi was born on 28 October 1928 in the village of Selim el-Sharqiyah in the municipality of Tama, Sohag in Egypt.
 He joined the Alexandria Religious Institute in 1944.
 He graduated from Al-Azhar's faculty of religious studies in 1958 and went on to teach.
 In 1966, he was awarded a PhD in Hadith and Tafsir, exegesis of the Qur'an.

 He became a member of the faculty of Ausol Aldeen in 1968 and a member of the faculty of Arabic & Islamic Studies at the Islamic University of Libya in 1972.
 In 1980 he moved to Saudi Arabia, where he became chief of the Tafsir branch of the Postgraduate studies branch at the Islamic University of Madinah.
 He returned to Egypt in 1985, when he became Dean of the Faculty of Ausol Aldeen at the prestigious Alexandria Religious Institute.

 Education

 He obtained his first degree with honours, his master's degree in education in 1959 and his PhD in 1966.
-His doctoral thesis was on the children of Israel in the al-Quran and al-Sunnah.
+His doctoral thesis was on the children of Israel in al-Quran and al-Sunnah.